m-ld/sustainable-web-apps/spec/tutorial/04-add-todo-ui.md

 Now that we can add Todo items to our model, we need to show them in the UI.
 As we mentioned, the Collaborative Web Library will provide us with _updates_ when data changes; and we should respond to all updates through the same code path whether they come from the local user or from a remote one.

 In general, handling an update and applying it to the local HTML is a matter of translating it into a new state of the HTML Document Object Model (DOM).
-Web frameworks and libraries like React are great for handling this concisely and reliably; and as you scale up your app ambitions it would be a good idea to use one.
+Web frameworks and libraries like React [[REACT]] are great for handling this concisely and reliably; and as you scale up your app ambitions it would be a good idea to use one.

 We'll keep using plain JavaScript for now.
 For simplicity, we'll just refresh the whole list on every update; when using a framework with DOM diffing, this approach magically becomes efficient and will scale to large lists.